TotalMiner/totalminer.github.io/cs/terrain2.md

 }
 ```

 Build your Mod project.
-Fix any errors, until it is built and you have an assembly (.dll file).
+Fix any errors.

-Copy the dll file into the mod's deploy folder (under Saved Games).
+Copy the assembly (dll) file into the mod's deploy folder (under Saved Games).

-Open the Terrain.xml file in the deploy folder and change to:
+Open the Terrain.xml file in the deploy folder and change it to:
 ```xml
 <ModTerrainXML>
   <Name>TerrainFromScratch</Name>